Renewing your driving licence entitlement for larger vehicles, minibuses or buses at age 65

-- you wouldn't be refused a licence for medical reasons (if in doubt, check with your doctor), and
+- you wouldn't be refused a licence for medical reasons (if in doubt, check with your doctor)

 - you keep to any special conditions which apply to the previously issued licence

-If you are applying for, or currently hold, a LGV or PCV driving licence you will have to meet a higher standard of conduct.
+If you are applying for, or currently hold, a large goods vehicle (LGV) or PCV driving licence you will have to meet a higher standard of conduct.